freealise/freealise/synth/README.md

+polyphonic theremin with camera and opencv (latency ?):
+use as feedback for spectrogram drawing on paper, or voice with formant filters
+AM and comb filters of synchronized frequency (delays) or convolver for spectrum

 compose phonetically with spectrogram (2 formants; formants are notes, vertical lines are noise between them)
 Vowels and rhythm with consonants and stresses (diphtongs as legato) are an additional tune (vowels as chords, consonants as beats)